zaygraveyard/screenkey/README.rst

   When enabled, contiguous repeated sequences are truncated after the requested threshold.
 A counter of total occurrences is shown instead, which is generally more legible.

+Show mouse:
+  When enabled, the mouse buttons are shown on the left of the output window.

+Hide duration:
+  Duration (in seconds) of the fade-out animation when a button is released.
+  Defaults to 1 second.

 Advanced usage